 Five months later, Lief, Jackson, and I arrived in Panama City with six overstuffed suitcases and installed ourselves in our Avenida Balboa apartment, the one we’d been renting out but that now, until we could find a bigger place, we’d call home.

-Two weeks later, my first employee arrived on the scene.
+Two weeks after that, my first employee arrived on the scene.
 Harry took up his place alongside me at the single desk in our little loft space.
 I began writing daily dispatches like this one… which Harry emailed out to interested readers.

 Founding Publisher, Overseas Opportunity Letter